-In 2009 Zanele achieved a

-Masters degree in Documentary

-Media.
-Their work focused on

-Black lesbian identity and

-politics in post-Apartheid South

-Africa.
+In 2009 Zanele achieved a Masters degree in Documentary Media from Ryerson University in Toronto, Canada.
+Their work there focused on Black lesbian identity and politics in post-Apartheid South Africa.

-In the same year, they founded Inkanyiso, a non-profit organisation for LGBTQ+ visual artists in South Africa.
+In the same year, they founded Inkanyiso, a non-profit organisation which provides a forum for queer visual activist media in South Africa.